Bug report #17212

 QgsComposerItemComboBox::itemChanged(QgsComposerItem*) --> QgsComposerAttributeTableWidget::composerMapChanged(const QgsComposerItem*)

-#3 Updated by Nyall Dawson over 3 years ago
+#3 Updated by Nyall Dawson almost 4 years ago

 - Status changed from Open to Feedback